 Disney Taught Me About Dia De Los Muertos

-Until I watched the Disney animated movie Coco, I really didn’t understand what the Day of the Dead was about.
-Just from looking at pictures, it looked like a ghoulish street party.
+Until I watched the Disney animated movie Coco, I didn’t understand what the Day of the Dead was about.
+Just from looking at the pictures, it looked like a ghoulish street party.
 I was still a bit clueless when we moved to Mexico, but I understood Dia de los Muertos was more of a celebration of the person’s life rather than their end.
 Having a day to celebrate your lost family members is understandable, but what did that entail?

 - Do people have wailing sessions all day?